The best programming languages for the backend

 - How can you decide which backend programming language makes sense for your project?

-- The best backend programming languages in comparison
+- A comparison of the best backend programming languages

 - Our conclusion

-- FAQ: Questions and answers about the backend programming languages
+- FAQ: Questions and answers about backend programming languages

 What types of programming languages are there?

 Programming languages exist for many different purposes and can be used in different areas.
-For a better overview, let's first introduce you to the most common types of programming languages:
+For a better overview, we would first like to introduce you to the most common types of programming languages:

-- Scripting languages: So-called scripting languages can be used to automate tasks and execute scripts.
+- Scripting languages: So-called scripting languages can be used for the automation of tasks and the execution of scripts.
 They are used, for example, in data analysis, server administration and web development.
-Scripting languages include Perl, PHP, and PowerShell, among others.
+Scripting languages include Perl, PHP and PowerShell.

 - Database languages: Database languages are used to access databases.
-In this way, it is also possible to interact with the database.
+This also allows interaction with the database.
 The most commonly used database language is SQL (Structured Query Language).
-In addition, there are also the database languages PL/SQL (Oracle), T-SQL (Microsoft SQL Server) and PostgreSQL.
+There are also the database languages PL/SQL (Oracle), T-SQL (Microsoft SQL Server) and PostgreSQL.

-- Object-oriented languages: languages that are object-oriented model code around objects that combine data and behavior.
-Java, Python, and Ruby are object-oriented languages.
+- Object-oriented languages: Languages that are object-oriented model the code around objects that combine data and behavior.
+Java, Python and Ruby are object-oriented languages.

-- Functional languages: Immutability of data plays a major role in functional languages.
+- Functional languages: The immutability of data plays a major role in functional languages.
 They are based on the mathematical concept of functions.
 Functional languages include Lisp and Haskell.

-- Domain-specific languages: These languages are also called DSLs and were developed for very specific application domains so that they can address individual cases.
-Here it is also possible to work on a higher level of abstraction.
-Regular Expressions (RegEx) for text pattern recognition and MATLAB for numerical calculations, for example, are such DSLs.
+- Domain-specific languages: These languages are also called DSLs and have been developed for very specific areas of application so that they can address individual cases.
+It is also possible to work at a higher level of abstraction.
+Regular expressions (RegEx) for text pattern recognition and MATLAB for numerical calculations are examples of such DSLs.

-Backend languages, by the way, can be classified as high-level languages.
-This is because the backend is where the part of the software application is developed that is important for interacting with systems or databases and processing data.
+Backend languages can also be classified as high-level languages.
+This is because the part of the software application that is important for interacting with systems or databases and processing data is developed in the backend.

 The application backend

-The application backend is actually just the backend of your application.
-This part of your application architecture handles the processing of data.
-In addition, communication with third party services also originates here.
-The users of your application will not get to know this part, they will only use the frontend.
-Meanwhile, the backend provides the necessary functions for the application to be used in the frontend and then also processes the requested actions.
+The application backend actually only refers to the backend of your application.
+Data processing is handled in this part of your application architecture.
+This is also where communication with third-party services takes place.
+The users of your application will not get to know this part, they only use the front end.
+Meanwhile, the backend provides the necessary functions so that the application can be used in the frontend and then also processes the requested actions.

 The backend usually runs on a cloud platform or on a web server.
 Depending on the application and preferences, the backend can be used in different programming languages.
-Which backend languages there are and which are the best ones, we will present to you in a moment.
-But for this it is also important that you know which tasks are done with the backend.
-The main tasks of the backend include:
+We will show you which backend languages are available and which are the best in a moment.
+However, it is also important that you know which tasks are performed by the backend.
+The main tasks of the backend include

-- Data processing: Data is processed and stored in the backend.
-Data processing tasks also include data validation, data cleansing, and data manipulation.
+- The processing of data: Data is processed and stored in the backend.
+Data processing tasks also include data validation, data cleansing and data manipulation.

-- External communication: Communication with other services can also be established via the back end.
-So-called application programming interfaces (APIs) are used for this purpose.
+- External communication: Communication with other services can also be established via the backend.
+Application Programming Interfaces (APIs) are used for this purpose.

-- Business logic: With the backend you can define which operations are allowed, how they should be executed and how data should be processed.
-Here you define the business rules of the application.
+- Business logic: You can use the backend to define which operations are permitted, how they should be executed and how data should be processed.
+This is where you define the application's business rules.

 - Performance optimization: You can also optimize the performance of your application in the backend.
-For example, response times are improved with caching techniques.
+Response times are improved with caching techniques, for example.

 - Security: Authentication mechanisms can also be managed in the backend.
-You can include here that encryption is used to protect you from attacks on the application.
+You can set up encryption to be used here so that you are protected against attacks on the application.

-- Error log: In the backend, you can also find the errors that may occur during execution.
+- Error log: In the backend, you will also find the errors that may occur during execution.
 The errors are recorded in an error log so that you can fix and analyze them.

-- Create frontend functions: Another function of the backend is that here you can provide all the data and functionalities for the frontend and create the user interface.
+- Create frontend functions: Another function of the backend is that you can provide all data and functionalities for the frontend here and create the user interface.

 How can you decide which backend programming language makes sense for your project?

-Maybe you are planning a project and want to know which backend language is best for it.
-You may also want to learn a new backend language and want to know which one works well for a variety of projects.
-Or you already know a programming language and want to know what applications you can create with it.
+You may be planning a project and want to know which backend language is best suited to it.
+You may also want to learn a new backend language and want to know which one is best suited for a variety of projects.
+Or you already know a programming language and want to know which applications you can create with it.
 In each of these cases, our article can help you.
-However, if you are at the first point and have a concrete idea for a project without knowing which programming language is suitable for the backend, here are some points that can help you in your planning phase:
+However, if you are currently at the first point mentioned and have a concrete idea for a project without knowing which programming language is suitable for the backend, then you will find some points here that can help you with your planning phase:

-- The specific requirements of your project: first of all, you should think about what requirements your project has to meet.
-This will help you determine what functions and tasks your backend will need to perform.
-You can also determine here if you need to scale your project in the future.
-If so, you can see with which backend language this works best.
-In addition, it is also worth considering whether you need or might need special integrations as well as libraries.
+- The specific requirements of your project: First of all, you should think about what requirements your project needs to fulfill.
+This will allow you to determine what functions and tasks your backend needs to perform.
+You can also determine here whether you will need to scale your project in the future.
+If so, you can see which backend language is best for this.
+It is also worth considering whether you need or might need special integrations and libraries.

 - The skills in your team and/or your own knowledge: When deciding which programming language is suitable for the backend of your project, it's worth looking at the skills you already have or that are represented in your team.
-Perhaps well-known programming languages can also be used for your project, giving you the opportunity to start right away and save resources.
-It's also likely to make your team work more productively and efficiently.
+Perhaps well-known programming languages can also be used for your project, giving you the opportunity to start directly and save resources.
+In addition, your team will probably work more productively and efficiently.

-- Scaling and performance: While we mentioned in the first point that you need to consider whether your project needs to be scalable, you should also think about this in more detail.
+- Scaling and performance: We already mentioned in the first point that you need to consider whether your project needs to be scalable, but you should also think about this in more detail.
 Estimate how high the expected user volume is and also how high the performance requirements of your project will be.
 Some programming languages and frameworks offer better support for scalability and performance than others.

-- The community of the programming language: Another factor that can be crucial is the size and activity of the community of the selected backend language.
-This is because a large and active community also means that you can seek better help in case of problems.
+- The community of the programming language: Another factor that can be decisive is the size and activity of the community of the selected backend language.
+This is because a large and active community also means that you are better able to seek help in the event of problems.
 In addition, there are usually better libraries, resources and frameworks.

-- Tools and more: Also check if there are enough libraries, frameworks and tools that can help you with the development of your project.
-You can usually improve your productivity and the quality of your programming significantly.
+- Tools and more: Also check whether there are enough libraries, frameworks and tools that can help you with the development of your project.
+They can usually significantly improve your productivity and the quality of your programming.

-You must remember that choosing a programming language for your backend is a long-term, if not final, decision.
-Once you have chosen one, you cannot simply use another backend language for your project.
-However, depending on your project, you may have the option to use multiple languages for different parts of your backend.
-It is recommended that you thoroughly consider the choice and analyze all the mentioned points in detail.
+Don't forget that the choice of programming language for your backend is a long-term, if not final, decision.
+Once you have decided on one, you cannot simply use a different backend language for your project.
+Depending on the project, however, you have the option of using several languages for different parts of your backend.
+It is recommended that you carefully consider your choice and analyze all the points mentioned in detail.

 Comparison of the best backend programming languages

-In order for you to know which backend languages you can choose for your project at all, we would like to introduce you to the best programming languages for the backend first.
-With the criteria from above, you can then check whether the programming language is also suitable for the backend of your project or which backend language is the best choice.
-Overall, we will look at the languages PHP, Golang, Python, Kotlin, Elixir, Scala, JavaScript with Node.js and C#.
-If you want to learn about other programming languages that are suitable in the context of web development, check out our post on the best web development languages!
+To help you decide which backend languages to choose for your project, we would first like to introduce you to the best programming languages for the backend.
+Using the criteria from above, you can then check whether the programming language is also suitable for the backend of your project or which backend language is the best choice.
+In total, we will look at the languages PHP, Golang, Python, Kotlin, Elixir, Scala, JavaScript with Node.js and C#.
+If you would like to get to know other programming languages that are suitable for web development, then take a look at our article on the best web development languages!

 PHP

 The programming language PHP or Hypertext Preprocesssor is mainly used in the field of web development.
-Especially in the area of the backend PHP is used.
-Furthermore, it is versatile because programs coded on PHP can also run on any browser and any operating system.
+PHP is used particularly in the backend area.
+It is also very versatile, as programs coded in PHP can run on any browser and any operating system.

 The advantages of PHP as a backend language: |